This post may have affiliate links. If you click one of these links and make a purchase, we will be paid a commission at

 If you are starting out, sometimes it’s cheaper, not to mention easier to buy everything in a canning set.

-You can find this canning set that includes the water bath canner, a 12 pack of jars, a funnel, and jar lifter all together.
+You can find this canning set that includes the water bath canner, a rack, funnel, jar lifter, and a few other items.

 If you found this post helpful, I’d love for you to “Pin It’!